-• regular wage for any hours worked plus the equivalent time-off with pay

-4. When an employee does not work the Statutory Holiday, eligible employees will receive:

-- their regular wages - Ōr - when wages vary, the payment will be based on the average hours worked per day (excluding overtime) in the 4 week period immediately preceding the Public Holiday. - 5.
-Statutory pay does not count towards overtime.

-6. When a Public Holiday falls on a Saturday or Sunday, the Association will declare that either the preceding Friday or the following Monday will be considered the Public Holiday.

-7. If a Public Holiday occurs when an employee is on vacation, the employee is entitled to the equivalent amount of paid time-off.
-This time-off is to be taken at a time mutually agreed upon by the employee and their supervisor.

-8. An employee that does not qualify for Statutory Holiday pay will be paid at least 1.5 times the regular rate of pay for each hour worked on a Public Holiday.
+- 4. When an employee does not work the Statutory Holiday, eligible employees will receive: - their regular wages Or - when wages vary, the payment will be based on the average hours worked per day (excluding overtime) in the 4 week period immediately preceding the Public Holiday. - 5.
+Statutory pay does not count towards overtime. - 6.
+When a Public Holiday falls on a Saturday or Sunday, the Association will declare that either the preceding Friday or the following Monday will be considered the Public Holiday. - 7.
+If a Public Holiday occurs when an employee is on vacation, the employee is entitled to the equivalent amount of paid time-off.
+This time-off is to be taken at a time mutually agreed upon by the employee and their supervisor. - 8.
+An employee that does not qualify for Statutory Holiday pay will be paid at least 1.5 times the regular rate of pay for each hour worked on a Public Holiday.